-9 In 2017 LHC4 (UK) Limited presented the same data relating to the unencumbered assets.
+12 In 2018 LHC4 (UK) Limited presented the same data relating to the encumbered assets, being different the data relating to the unencumbered assets (furthermore details in annex 1.
+Quantitative information about LHC4 (UK) Limited.

 9. OTHER RISKS

 9. OTHER RISKS